 This is according to a recent review and scientific analysis of 21 clinical trials, all carried out between 1958 and 2013.
 The review appears online in The American Journal of Clinical Nutrition, a publication of the American Society for Nutrition.

 Eating nuts can be beneficial for managing and potentially reducing the risk of developing type 2 diabetes.
-Nuts are rich in dietary fiber, healthy fats, and various nutrients, all of which contribute positively to health, especially in the context of blood sugar control and metabolic health.
+Nuts are rich in dietary fiber, healthy fats, and various nutrients.
+All of which contribute positively to health, especially in the context of blood sugar control and metabolic health.
 Here’s how nuts can be advantageous for those concerned with type 2 diabetes:

 Low Glycemic Index: